omkarkulkarnii/Calculator-JSprojects/README.md

 # JavaScript-introductoryprojects
-Hello, this is the basic javascript project.
-Calculator
+Hello, this is the basic javascript project, Calculator..